json-next/awesome-json-next/NOTES.md

 ## Stage for Future Updates - What's News?

+Rather than keep making new variants of JSON, it'd be nice if somebody could convince some mainstream language maintainers to just update their built-in JSON parser to add optional features like skipping over comments and not caring about trailing commas.
+Most parsers support various flags already to configure things, so there could just be an
+- ALLOW_COMMENTS flag and
+- ALLOW_TRAILING_COMMAS flag.

+### More flavors to check / add
+- Rome JSON (RJSON), see Rome JavaScript tool

 ### JSON with Commas and Comments (JWCC)

+> JWCC is a minimal extension to the widely used JSON file format with (1) optional commas after the final element of arrays
+> and objects and (2) C/C++ style comments.
+These two features make it more suitable for human-editable configuration files,
+> without adding so many features that it’s incompatible with numerous other (deliberate and accidental) existing JSON extensions.

 - JSON with Commas and Comments @ <https://nigeltao.github.io/blog/2021/json-with-commas-comments.html>
   - Hacker News Discusion @ <https://news.ycombinator.com/item?id=26224255>, Feb 2021